hughdunne/KevinBacon.py/README.md

 is an actor and each edge is a movie.
 An edge connects two nodes if the two actors corresponding to the nodes both appear in the movie corresponding to the edge.
-The Kevin Bacon number of an actor is therefore the shortest path through the graph connecting the actor's node to Kevin Bacon's node.
+The Kevin Bacon number of an actor is therefore the length of the shortest path through the graph connecting the actor's node to Kevin Bacon's node.
 By convention, Kevin Bacon's Kevin Bacon number is zero.

 The adjacency matrix of the graph is the matrix where element (i,j) is the number of edges connecting nodes i and j, i.e. the number of